Shivasaimula66/data-analytics-algorithm-comparison/README.md

 # Data Analytics Algorithm Comparison

-This project compares multiple machine learning algorithms using the Iris dataset.
+This project compares machine learning algorithms using Python and visualizes the results using Power BI.

+Dataset:
+Iris dataset

 Algorithms used:
 - Logistic Regression